Frequently Asked Questions

 ARE THERE ANY PLANS TO EXPAND THIS SCHOLARSHIP TO OTHER HIGH SCHOOLS?

-We feel Sacred Heart High School and St. Paul’s High School are special places for learning.
-We are especially impressed with the quality of the students who attend these schools.
-We feel that all the scholarship recipients have the potential to “make a difference” in our society.
+We are always looking for ways to expand our scholarship offerings, both with our partners and by looking for ways to help other students who have significant financial needs.
+We feel St. Paul’s High School is a special place for learning.
+We are especially impressed with the quality of the students who attend this school.
+We feel that all our scholarship recipients have the potential to “make a difference” in our society.

 return to questions